-They are now Bible loving, Bible believing, born again Christians fellowshipping at a Bible teaching fellowship.
+They are now Bible loving, Bible-believing, born again Christians attending a Bible-teaching fellowship.
 What a joy and what a testimony to the power of the Word of God.
-Jesus said, "you shall know the truth, and the truth shall make you free" (Jn.
+Jesus said, "You shall know the truth, and the truth shall make you free" (Jn.
 8:32).
-God is good.
-Do you have a Jehovah's Witness friend?
-Perhaps you might share this story with them and encourage them (even challenge them!) to try reading the Bible on their own for a couple of months apart from the Watchtower literature and see what God might show them.
+Indeed it does!

 For a list of twenty reasons why Christians believe that Jesus is equal in nature with God the Father, click here.